MultiPaper/MultiPaper/README.md

 [![Discord](https://img.shields.io/discord/937309618743427113.svg?color=738ad6&label=Join%20the%20Discord%20server&logo=discord&logoColor=ffffff)](https://discord.gg/dN3WCZkSRV)

-1.18 [Paper](https://github.com/PaperMC/Paper) fork that enables a server admin to run a single world across multiple servers.
+1.18 [Paper](https://github.com/PaperMC/Paper) fork that enables a server admin to scale a single world across multiple servers.
 Multiple MultiPaper servers run the same world and use a MultiPaper-Master to coordinate with eachother and store server data.
 While the MultiPaper-Master is usually run as a standalone server, it can also be run as a BungeeCord plugin, which has some benefits